Driving Guide

 Right of Way

 • Pedestrians: Pedestrians generally have the right of way at crosswalks and intersections.
-Drivers should yield to pedestrians at all times.
+According to pedestrian rules in Sri Lanka, drivers should yield to pedestrians at all times.

 • Vehicles: At roundabouts and intersections, vehicles already in the roundabout or intersection have the right of way.
 Drivers must yield to traffic coming from the right at roundabouts.